www.wgdfmcc.org.uk

 Another Rider Down

 James French tells us sad news - Ray Gerring died of a heart attack on Tuesday.
 Ray was a great supporter of LDTs, including the Wyegate, on a KMX 200 and latterly a sorted Mk3 Pampera, which he used to great effect.
 He finished 10th in the Wyegate last year and scored championship points in all but one of the ACU Trailbike series rounds too.
-From Oxford, Ray will missed by his many friends in the Western Centre.
+From Oxford, Ray will be missed by his many friends in the Western Centre.
 More details and funeral arrangements on Western centre site.

 [Updated: 16Mar09]